Diyaks24/clone-amazon/README.md

 # clone-amazon

 This is a basic Amazon clone using HTML & CSS.
+The site is responsive in nature.